It’s been seven years since my dad and I first made our way to Monaco on a day trip from Nice, and I can still remember how excited we were.

 Jardin Exotique monaco

-Perched high above the principality, the Jardin Exotique is meant to be one of Monaco’s most breathtaking natural attractions.
+Perched high above the principality, the Jardin Exotique is one of Monaco’s most breathtaking natural attractions.

 This spectacular garden showcases thousands of rare succulents and cacti from around the world, thriving in Monaco’s unique micro-climate and cascading down terraces that seem to spill toward the sea.